tedevicetest/TechTests/README.md

 Automation Tests against Hotel Management Platform

+There are two different sets of tests in the suite, backend and frontend:

+Backend:

+Java - RestAssured - TestNg

+Frontend:

-This project has been written as BDD using Java - Selenium - Cucumber and is run with Junit.
+BDD using Java - Selenium - Cucumber - Junit.

-Clone this project to your IDE, the lib folder contains all the required jars these will need to be aded to your build path.

-To run the tests run the TestRunner.java file (located in scr > cucumberTest) as a Junit Test